HassanAlgoz/socket.io-draw/README.md

-# Group Drawing App
+# Shared Boards
-The "app" uses [SOCKET.IO 2.x](https://socket.io/) library (which has a very good API and documentation) to allow users to communicate via a server which only broadcasts their messages to each other.
+An online website of rooms/namespaces which users can join in to draw on shared boards while chatting.

 ## Client-Server
+The "app" uses [SOCKET.IO 2.x](https://socket.io/) library (which has a very good API and documentation) to allow users to communicate via a server which only broadcasts their messages to each other.
 Both the server (Node.js) and the client (Browser JS) are setup in this project.
 Just run `npm install && npm start` and you are good to go on [localhost:3000/lobby](localhost:3000/lobby).

 ## Play
 Open two browser tabs on [localhost:3000/lobby](localhost:3000/lobby) and join the same room.
 Now you have two connected clients.